 This method for proving $R=\bT$ is novel.
 It differs significantly from the method of the paper \cite{WWE5} in which $R$ is formulated, the surjection $R \rsurj \bT$ is established, and similar $R=\bT$ results for the representation $\bro$ and certain squarefree levels $N$ are proven.
 In \cite{WWE5}, the theorems rely on conditions designed to force the rings $R$ and $\bT$ to be local complete intersections.
 Then, the crux of the method of \cite{WWE5} is to verify Wiles's numerical criterion \cite[Appendix]{wiles1995}, which relies on the complete intersection property and only uses information about $R$ that corresponds to \emph{first-order} deformations of pseudorepresentations.
 First-order calculations are also used to give a Galois-deformation-theoretic proof of Merel's theorem in \cite{WWE3}.

-To prove Theorem \ref{P1: thm: main initial}, first order deformations are not longer sufficient: they can be used to prove that $\dim_{\F_p} R/pR \geq 3$, but cannot give an upper bound.
+To prove Theorem \ref{P1: thm: main initial}, first order deformations are no longer sufficient: they can be used to prove that $\dim_{\F_p} R/pR \geq 3$, but cannot give an upper bound.
 Instead, we show that $\dim_{\F_p} R/pR > 3$ if and only if certain \emph{second-order} deformations exist.
 We set up technology that links the existence of {second-order} deformations of pseudorepresentations to the vanishing of cup products and triple Massey products in Galois cohomology, deploying the framework of tangent and obstruction theory for pseudorepresentations developed by the third-named author in \cite{A-inf}.
 We extract from these products the numerical invariants appearing in Theorem \ref{P1: thm: main initial}.
 To establish the theorem, we prove that these invariants are the only obstructions to constructing the required second-order deformations.
 In this sense, we carry out a fine-grained computation of $R/pR$ modulo the cube of the maximal ideal.

-In the second paper \cite{part2} in this series, we interpret the vanishing of $a\up1(\Fr_{\ell_1})$ and $\alpha^2+\beta$ in terms of algebraic number theory and use this description to develop an algorithm that determines whether or not it vanishes.
-Specifically, we show that vanishing of $\alpha^2+\beta$ can be detected by the splitting behaviour of primes in an explicit a three-step solvable extension $M''/\Q(\zeta_p)$ that has degree $p^4$.
+In the second paper \cite{part2} in this series, we interpret the vanishing of $a\up1(\Fr_{\ell_1})$ and $\alpha^2+\beta$ in terms of algebraic number theory and use this description to develop algorithms that determine whether or not these invariants vanish.
+Specifically, we show that the condition $\alpha^2+\beta=0$ can be detected by the splitting behaviour of primes in an explicit three-step solvable extension of $\Q(\zeta_p)$ that has degree $p^4$.
 We give an implementation of this algorithm in Sage \cite{SAGE} and compile data from computer experiments showing that the rank of $R$ is exactly $3$ whenever the rank of $\bT$ is.
 We regard the second paper as an important proof of feasibility and applicability of the framework for computing with $R$ that is developed in this paper.